delgod/aws-ec2-vpn/README.md

 ![image1](https://raw.githubusercontent.com/weavenet/aws-ec2-vpn/master/images/image1.png)

-Add the IP address, which was output from the setup.sh script above, as the **Server Address**.
+Add the IP address, which was output from the start.sh script above, as the **Server Address**.

 The user you specified, as **YOUR_VPN_USERNAME** in the script above, as the **Account Name**.